 The FSS Program Coordinator will follow up with program graduates as needed and continue to provide referrals and advocacy to encourage graduates in their journey to self-sufficiency.
-Graduates may request to continue to receive monthly newsletters and are eligible to attend financial education classes if they continue to receive housing assistance.
+Graduates may request to continue to receive Thrive newsletters and are encouraged to continue working with community partners as needed.